-Criminal Justice Money Laundering and Terrorist Financing Act 2021
+Criminal Justice (Money Laundering and Terrorist Financing) (Amendment) Act 2021

-The Criminal Justice Money Laundering and Terrorist Financing Act 2021 was enacted on 18 March 2021.
-The main aim of the Act is to amend the Criminal Justice (Money Laundering and Terrorist Financing) Act 2010 in order to transpose Directive (EU) 2018/843 on the prevention of the use of the financial system for the purposes of money laundering or terrorist financing into national law.
-It also provides an outline of enhanced customer due diligence procedures which require greater transparency around ownership, reducing the likelihood of anonymous financial transactions.
+The Criminal Justice (Money Laundering and Terrorist Financing) (Amendment) Act 2021 was enacted on 18 March 2021.
+The aim of the Act is to amend the Criminal Justice (Money Laundering and Terrorist Financing) Act 2010 in order to transpose Directive (EU) 2018/843 on the prevention of the use of the financial system for the purposes of money laundering or terrorist financing into national law.
+It also provides an outline of enhanced customer due diligence procedures that require greater transparency around ownership, reducing the likelihood of anonymous financial transactions.
 It is believed that targeting money laundering is vital in the fight against organised crime.
-Various crimes such as drug trafficking, human trafficking and fraud rely on hiding and converting the proceeds of crime (Brown 2021).
-The Minister of State for Law Reform, James Browne believes that by pursuing proceeds of crime those responsible can be brought to justice.
+Various crimes such as drug trafficking, human trafficking and fraud rely on hiding and converting the proceeds of crime (Browne 2021).
+The Minister of State at the Department of Justice with special responsibility for Law Reform and Youth Justice, James Browne, believes that by pursuing proceeds of crime, those responsible can be brought to justice.